Ancient Origins

 Indigenous Use in South America

-As we move south to the Brazilian regions, we find even more profound cultural connections to Mimosa hostilis.
+As we move south to the Brazilian regions, we find more profound cultural connections to Mimosa hostilis.
 Indigenous peoples of northeastern Brazil, particularly the Kariri-Shoko tribe, have long revered the plant they call Jurema Preta.
 Here, the use of Mimosa hostilis transcended mere physical healing, entering the realm of the spiritual.
+This ceremony is known as “yurema”.

 The Cult of Jurema, a spiritual tradition that continues to this day, revolves around the sacred use of Mimosa hostilis.
 In these rituals, the root bark of the plant is used to prepare a visionary brew, believed to facilitate communication with ancestors and spirits.
 The ceremonies often involve intricate chants, dances, and the guidance of a spiritual leader known as a Juremeiro.